 Don’t be afraid to ask for help

-No, I don’t mean mental hospital, because you’re getting into all this (although it’s totally fine if you might need one…).
-What I do mean is help from the outside.
+What I mean is help from the outside.
 Are you really willing to get all this done by yourself?
 Is it even possible?
-Do you have enough knowledge about all the systems?
+Do you have enough knowledge of all the systems?
 About marketing?
 Design?
 You don’t have to do it all alone!

 Come up with trade-offs